Remove Commando Gearbox

 ...remove the rear three crankcase bolts (or studs, depending on year), the rear wheel and on 1971 and later models, support the motorcycle by the lower frame rails on a strong box and remove the centre stand."

-However, supporting the motorcycle and removing the rear wheel is not necessary on Mk2 and earlier models.
+However, supporting the motorcycle and removing the rear wheel is not necessary on Mk2 and earlier models if you have a side kick-stand.

 With Engine Still In Frame